 The Norwegian Space Disco scene, an unlikely, sparkling cocktail of spacious, blissful sounds, was precipitated by a small but tightly knit community of artists and friends seeking refuge in sonic love against often isolating, harsh conditions near the Polar Circle.

-Seasoned artists such as Diskjokke and Bjørn Toske, resonate at the festival’s opening club night alongside next-generation producers: Boska and Charlotte Bendiks both present new live sets.
+Seasoned artists such as Diskjokke and Bjørn Toske resonate at the festival’s opening club night alongside next-generation producers Boska and Charlotte Bendiks, who will both present new live sets.

 Presented with Music Norway.
 Boska and Charlotte Bendiks are also presented with the SHAPE Platform, co-funded by the Creative Europe programme of the European Union.

 An old-school visionary heads south for winter to treat us to some prime mixing.
 Nedi Myra, better known as Bjørn Torske, was born in 1971 in Trondheim and grew up in Norway’s techno capital, Tromsø.
 The Norwegian mastermind is known for his trademark form of experimental house music.

 A space-disco ambassador out of Oslo, diskJokke helped introduce the city's innovative electronic music scene to the world alongside Lindstrøm and Prins Thomas.
 Born Joachim Dyrdahl, diskJokke was discovered by disco luminary Prins Thomas, who immediately signed three singles to his Full Pupp label.